UKCloud/documentation/articles/cloud-storage/cs-how-python-boto-ecs.md

 ## What is Boto?

-Boto is a Python package which enables interaction with UKClouds Cloud Storage and will run on any client supporting Python.
+Boto is a Python package which enables interaction with UKCloud's Cloud Storage and will run on any client supporting Python.

 > [!NOTE]
 > This guide uses Python 3 and Boto 3 and has not been tested on previous versions.